samsonjs/ThePusher/Readme.md

 Run `thepusher` from the command line.
 It does not daemonize itself, it only logs to stdout, and it doesn't run at startup.
 Yet.
 Pull requests accepted and encouraged.

-When you run ThePusher it'll tell you the exact URL to use as your post-receive hook.
+When started, ThePusher displays the exact URL to use as your post-receive hook.
-Add that URL to all the projects you need to on Github in the Admin panel.
+Head over to Github and add that URL in the admin panel of all the projects you want to handle.
 More specifically go to Admin -> Service Hooks -> Post-receive URLs.

 Your post-receive URL is `http://host:port/token`, in the config below that would be `http://github.samhuri.net:6177/e815fb07bb390b5e47e509fd1e31e0d82e5d9c24`.

+If you want to see output from triggered commands pass in `-v` or `--verbose`.

 ## Configuration

-ThePusher's config file resides at `~/.pusher` and looks like this:
+ThePusher accepts a config file as a command line parameter, and if unspecified the default config file resides at `~/.pusher`.
+In either case it looks something like this:

     host github.samhuri.net
     port 6177